 - Currently stores 16 patches within the AVR device's EEPROM, selectable via a MIDI 'patch select'.

-NOTE: The SFT Synth Programmer software is required in order to customize patches, along with an external
+NOTE: The SFT Synth Programmer software is required in order to customize patches.
+Patches can be saved to and loaded

 - Adjustable 'Q' (filter resonance) for all 3 filter types

-- Selecting Low Pass with maximum frequency, or High Pass with minimum frequency, and minimum filter resonance, effectively bypasses filtering.
+- Selecting Low Pass with maximum frequency effectively bypasses filtering ('all pass').